anton15x/dropbox_ignore_service/README.md

 Cross-platform support (Windows, Linux, and macOS)

-The motivation for development was to exclude node_modules automatically after such folder get created.
+## Motivation

-There are similar projects, but without a GUI.
+The primary motivation behind developing this tool was to automatically exclude the `node_modules` folder after it gets created.
+While there are similar projects, most of them lack a GUI.

-## How it work?
+## How it works
-Dropbox do not offer a functionality to exclude files from syncing automatically yet.
+Dropbox does not offer a functionality to exclude files from syncing automatically yet.
 But what is does, is checking a file/folder for a ignore flag which this program sets.
 The dropbox has an article about that: https://help.dropbox.com/sync/ignored-files .

 ## .dropboxignore example
 The `.dropboxignore` tries to be `.gitignore` compliant.

 The only difference is that negations (lines that start with a !) are not allowed.

-A example for a valid files is this:
+Here is an example of a valid `.dropboxignore` file:
 ```bash
 # ignore the node_modules folder located inside any directory
 node_modules